Do your images show signs of chromatic aberration, also known as color fringing or purple fringing?

 However, if you’re not satisfied with this method, you can remove chromatic aberration manually:

-Then simply click – and watch as the fringing is removed.
+- Step 6: Place the eye-dropper tool along the fringing and simply click – and watch as the fringing is removed (see image below).

 You’re also free to adjust the removal levels manually via the sliders in the Lens Corrections panel.
 For instance, you can increase the purple fringing removed by pushing up the Amount slider.